pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance modify command
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``instance modify`` command modifies an existing instance of the class defined by the CLASSNAME argument in the WBEM server  namespace defined by either the default namespace or namespace option.
-The user provides the definition of an instance in the same form as the ``add`` command but the instance must already exist in the WBEM server and the instance created from the command line must include all of the key properties so that it can be identified in the server.

-If successful, this command displays nothing, otherwise it displays the received exception.
+The ``instance modify`` command modifies the properties of an existing CIM instance.

+The instance can be specified in two ways:

+* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
+The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.
+  For details, see :ref:`Specifying the INSTANCENAME command argument`.

+* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+  For details, see :ref:`Interactively selecting INSTANCENAME`.

+The new property values are specified by possibly multiple ``--property``/``-p`` command options.
+For details, see :ref:`Specifying CIM property and parameter values`.

+Since the WBEM server (and pywbem) requires that each property be typed, pywbemcli retrieves the creation class from the WBEM server to determine the data types for the properties.

 See :ref:`pywbemcli instance modify --help` for details.